YOUNG JOURNALIST AWARD

 “Let this kind of investigative journalism continue until there is a positive response from the policymakers,” was the response of a Nigerian doctor and commentator to Babatunde Ajaja’s work identifying the many trainee doctors in Nigeria having to beg for all-important training contracts, despite having a glittering academic record.
 Desperate and disillusioned, many leave the profession.

-In the face of horror, citizen journalist Waad al-Kateab filmed as her husband, a doctor, tended to the endless casualties, the daily chaos and devastation of the war in eastern Aleppo, Syria.
+In the face of horror, citizen journalist Waad al-Kateab filmed as her husband, a doctor, and tended to the endless casualties, the daily chaos and devastation of the war in eastern Aleppo, Syria.
 Now living safely in Turkey, al-Kateab bravely humanised the victims’ stories and chronicled their pain without intruding.

 Maham Javaid of Pakistan reported on the psychological consequences of terrorist attacks in Pakistan after a bomb ripped through the city of Lahore in early 2017.
 The agonising details of the terrorist attack, the visions of lethal violence, left many Pakistanis caught up in the attack with an indelible change in behaviour, tinged by extreme fear and anxiety.